Transition Waste Optimization for Coded Elastic Computing: Conclusions

 Our main contributions in this work include the introduction of a new performance criterion for elastic task allocation schemes called the \emph{transition waste} and constructions of different schemes that achieve \emph{optimal} transition wastes.
 This quantity measures the number of tasks that available machines must abandon or take anew when one machine leaves or joins in the middle of the computation of a large scaled job.
 Smaller transition wastes reduce the waste of computing resources and speed up the job completion time.

-The works of Yang \et{}~\cite{Yang_etal_2019} and ours address the need to bridge the gap between the common setup of most coded computing schemes in the literature, where the number of available machines remain fixed, and an emerging trend in the cloud computing industry where the number of available machines can vary, due to the fact that low-priority virtual machines are often offered at much cheaper prices but can be taken back under a short notice (e.g. Amazon EC2 Spot and Microsoft Azure Batch).
+Our work and a few others~\cite{Yang_etal_2019,WoolseyChenJi-ISIT-2020, WoolseyChenJi-TCOM-2021, WoolseyKliewerChenJi-Globecom-2021,KianiAdikariDraper-ICASSP-2021} address the need to bridge the gap between the common setup of most coded computing schemes in the literature, where the number of available machines remain fixed, and an emerging trend in the cloud computing industry where the number of available machines can vary, due to the fact that low-priority virtual machines are often offered at much cheaper prices but can be taken back under a short notice (e.g. Amazon EC2 Spot and Microsoft Azure Batch).

 We can imagine one application of the coded elastic computing scheme as follows.
 We purchase a number of EC2 on-demand instances at a higher price while also get a few Spot instances at a much cheaper cost to run our computation.
 During the computation cycle, the low-priority Spot instances may leave, reducing the number of available machines.
 Our system can still handle this if we employ a coded elastic computing scheme in which the number of on-demand instances is greater than or equal to the minimum number of available machines required by the scheme.
 Thus, instead of maintaining all the costly on-demand instances from the beginning to the end, this approach allows us to take advantage of low-cost Spot instances available to us while keeping the computation run smoothly even when machines leave.
 An interesting related approach from Amazon in 2018 was implemented in a new feature called Amazon EC2 Fleet~\cite{AmazonFleet}, which allows users to specify the target capacity and the preferred EC2 instances while automatically performs mix-and-match to meet customers specifications at a lowest price.